biocore/emperor/doc/source/tutorials/animations.rst

 * ``mice_identifier``: where each mice is assigned a unique identifier.

-In the example above, we can use the ``week`` column as our *gradient* category, so as long as all the values are numerical.
-To be more precise, a column where values were indicated as ``pre-treatment, first, second, third and last`` would not be appropriate and instead would need to be converted into (for example):
-``-1, 1, 2, 3 and 4`` (remember we have 5 weeks of data).
+Here, we can use the ``week`` column as our *gradient* category, so as long as all the values are numerical.
+To be more precise, a column where values were indicated as ``pre-treatment, first, second, third and last`` would not be appropriate and instead would need to be converted into (for example): ``-1, 1, 2, 3 and 4`` (remember we have 5 weeks of data).

 As for the *trajectory* category, the natural choice would be to use the ``mice_identifier`` column, because it uniquely identifies every mice, and should be the same throughout the experiment.

+All the remaining columns (``cage_number``, ``age_in_years`` and ``sex``), are not explicitly needed to create an animation, but can be used to change the color, visibility and size of the samples.

+The following figure shows what we expect to observe when we press the play button.

 .. figure:: trajectories.png
    :alt: Cartoon representation of the example above.